-Welcome to Rosi Robinson's World of Batik Painting
+Welcome to Rosi Robinson's World of Batik Paintings & Textile Art

-I hope you will enjoy visiting my Art Gallery, highlighting many of the batik paintings I've produced over the years.
-Since 1970 batik has been my passion.
-It has a magic that no other technique has to offer.
+I hope you enjoy visiting my Gallery, highlighting many of the batik paintings I've produced over the years.
+Since 1970, batik has been my passion.
+It has a magic and versatility that no other technique has to offer.

 In this website, I hope you will be amazed at the range and versatility of my batik paintings.
 I am sure you never dreamed that figurative paintings like these were possible in batik.
 I must have wax flowing in my veins!